Northern Highlands

 Northern Highlands's population is slightly younger than the national pattern

-Northern Highlands has a median age of 37 years, which is significantly lower than the Rest of Qld average of 41 years but closely aligned with the Australian median of 38 years.
-The 25-34 age group is notably over-represented in Northern Highlands at 17.2%, compared to the Rest of Qld average, while the 45-54 year-olds are under-represented at 9.4%.
-According to the 2021 Census, the 35-44 age group grew from 10.9% to 12.4% of the population, and the 65-74 cohort increased from 10.0% to 11.4%.
-Conversely, the 45-54 age group declined from 12.0% to 9.4%, and the 55-64 group dropped from 14.4% to 12.7%.
-Demographic modeling suggests that Northern Highlands' age profile will significantly change by 2041, with the 85+ cohort projected to grow by 16%, adding 8 residents to reach 62.
-The demographic aging trend continues as residents aged 65 and older represent 100% of anticipated growth.
-However, population declines are projected for the 25-34 and 65-74 age cohorts.
+At 37 years, Northern Highlands's median age is significantly below the Regional Qld average of 41 and essentially aligned with the Australian median of 38.
+Compared to the Regional Qld average, the 25 - 34 cohort is notably over-represented (17.2% locally), while 45 - 54 year-olds are under-represented (9.4%).
+Following the 2021 Census, the 35 to 44 age group has grown from 10.9% to 12.4% of the population, while the 65 to 74 cohort increased from 10.0% to 11.4%.
+Conversely, the 45 to 54 cohort has declined from 12.0% to 9.4% and the 55 to 64 group dropped from 14.4% to 12.7%.
+Demographic modeling suggests Northern Highlands's age profile will evolve significantly by 2041.
+The 85+ cohort shows the strongest projected growth at 16%, adding 8 residents to reach 62.
+Demographic aging continues as residents 65 and older represent 100% of anticipated growth.
+On the other hand, population declines are projected for the 25 to 34 and 65 to 74 cohorts.

 Frequently Asked Questions - Age